agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 NOTE: The use of `where_` with an underscore as the method name is necessary to avoid conflict with the Rust keyword.

 The conditions are applied one at a time to each visited element and chained using logic operators `AND` and `OR`.
 They can be nested using `where_` and `end_where` (in place of brackets).
 The condition evaluator supports short-circuiting not evaluating conditions further if the logical outcome cannot change.
 The condition comparators are type strict meaning that they do not perform type conversions nor coercion (e.g. `Comparison::Equal(1_i64).compare(1_u64)` will evaluate to `false`).
 Slight exception to this rule is the `Comparison::Contains` as it allows vectorized version of the base type (e.g. `Comparison::Contains(vec!["bc", "ef"]).compare("abcdefg")` will evaluate to `true`).
+Similarly, `Comparison::StartsWith` and `Comparison::EndsWith` are provided with the same semantics as `Comparison::Contains` matching only from the beginning or end respectively (both single value and vectorized and vice versa).

 The condition `Distance` and the condition modifiers `Beyond` and `NotBeyond` are particularly important because they can directly influence the search.
 The former (`Distance`) can limit the depth of the search and can help with constructing more elaborate queries (or sequence thereof) extracting only fine-grained elements (e.g. nodes whose edges have particular properties or are connected to other nodes with some properties).
 The latter (`Beyond` and `NotBeyond`) can limit search to only certain areas of an otherwise larger graph.
 Its most basic usage would be with condition `ids` to flat out stop the search at certain elements or continue only beyond certain elements.